The Birds poster

 The inciting incident occurs at 14 minutes when After secretly delivering the lovebirds to Mitch's house, Melanie is attacked by a seagull while crossing the bay in a motorboat.
 The first bird attack—unprovoked, violent, and inexplicable—disrupts the playful tone and Melanie's sense of control.
 Nature strikes without warning..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This shows the protagonist's commitment to Melanie attends Cathy's birthday party, choosing to stay in Bodega Bay rather than return to San Francisco.
+This illustrates the protagonist's commitment to Melanie attends Cathy's birthday party, choosing to stay in Bodega Bay rather than return to San Francisco.
 During the party, seagulls violently attack the children.
 Melanie actively participates in protecting them—crossing from passive visitor to committed participant in this dangerous new reality., moving from reaction to action.

 The Collapse moment at 80 minutes (68% through) represents the emotional nadir.
 Here, Massive night attack on the Brenner house.
 Birds break through the walls and swarm the family in waves.
 Annie Hayworth is found dead outside, killed protecting Cathy.
 The whiff of death is literal—Annie dies, and the family barely survives the onslaught.
-All hope of safety or understanding collapses., reveals the protagonist at their lowest point.
+All hope of safety or understanding collapses., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 72% of the runtime.
 Melanie hears birds in the attic and investigates alone—an act of protective responsibility for the family.
 She is brutally attacked and nearly killed.
 Mitch rescues her.
 The realization: they must leave immediately or die.
 Melanie's transformation is complete—she's no longer the playful visitor but a traumatized member of this family worth saving., demonstrating the transformation achieved throughout the journey.